Deng Xiaofei

-Deng Xiaofei (邓小飞 (鄧小飛, Dèng Xiǎofēi); born 31 May 1983) is a Chinese football goalkeeper.
+Deng Xiaofei (邓小飞 (鄧小飛, Dèng Xiǎofēi); born 31 May 1983) is a Chinese former football goalkeeper.

 Club career

 Shandong Luneng

 A product of the Shandong Luneng youth team he would graduate to the senior team in 2001 and eventually established himself as the team's first choice goalkeeper in the 2003 league season.
 When the new manager Ljubiša Tumbaković came in at the beginning of the 2004 league season he would bring in Zong Lei as competition for the first choice goalkeeper position.
 Deng Xiaofei would see his playing time significantly drop, however during this period he would still aid the club to actually win the Chinese FA Cup and Chinese Super League Cup that season.
 The following season would see youth team player Yang Cheng immediately promoted as first choice goalkeeper, Deng Xiaofei lost favor within the team and was relegated to third choice goalkeeper.
 When Chinese international goalkeeper Li Leilei came into the team in 2006 Deng Xiaofei was allowed to leave the club.